SirDoomTurtle/Simple-Player-Trades/README.md

 - If someone disconnects mid-trade, all items are returned to their owners
 - Safe against inventory management client mods
 - Full config file for tweaking settings
+- Logging all trade interactions to file
+- Trade request cooldowns/timeouts
+- optional trade restriction to OPed players only

 ---